Bernard Jackman: Club rugby

-In 2005 Jackman signed for Leinster.
+In 2005, Jackman signed for Leinster.
 A broken leg hindered his early Leinster career but he eventually established himself as a first team regular.
 He was a prominent member of the team that won the 2007–08 Celtic League title and he also earned himself a recall into the senior Ireland squad.
-He has now retired from the professional game after a concussion injury in 2010.
+He retired from the professional game after a concussion injury in 2010.
 Bernard Jackman has become an acting ambassador for Acquired Brain Injury Ireland, standing strongly behind the concussion awareness campaign 'Mind your Head in Sport'.
 John Fogarty another Leinster Hooker had to retire with a similar concussion injury soon after.

 Ireland international

 Jackman represented Ireland at U19, U21 and college levels and captained Ireland A before graduating to the senior Ireland team.
 He was included in the squad for the 1998 tour of South Africa but was not capped.
 He was capped twice during the 2005 tour of Japan and won two further caps during the 2007 tour of Argentina.
 He was also included in Ireland's 2008 Six Nations Championship squad and featured in all five games.